matthw/ctf/flare-on_11/ch07/README.md

 ## 7. fullspeed

+- bleed from the eyes
-- compile a some .NET AOT hello world with bouncy castle
+- compile some .NET AOT hello world with bouncy castle
 - generate sigs
 - cry
 - make a [C2](c2_working.py) to verify the reverse is good